daireto/sqlactive/docs/api/async-query.md

 > - `offset`: Number of rows to skip.

 > **Returns:**
-> - `AsyncQuery`: Async query instance for chaining.
+> - `Self`: The instance itself for method chaining.

 > **Raises:**
 > - `ValueError`: If offset is negative.